daviddlugosz/dotnetroadmap/README.md

 - Explain how routing works in the context of Minimal APIs.
 - How would you integrate middleware into a Minimal API project?
 - How can you inject services into your Minimal API handler methods?

-TODO:
--   study materials (links, videos)
--   refinement of excerise (make it as task for junior to do on his own, not just copy paste)
--   test code in this file
--   prepare code for this